Which place is cheaper, Oslo or Bratislava?

 Oslo is a very walkable city.
 The city has a number of traffic-free areas so it's fun to explore on foot.

 In either Bratislava or Oslo, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Oslo than Bratislava because of the overall number of sights and activities.
+Usually, 1-3 days is a good amount of time for Bratislava, and 1-5 days is enough time in Oslo.

 When visiting Oslo, people usually allow for lots of time.
 Anyone can find something fun to do here.
 While some people choose to spend more or less time in Oslo, one day is sufficent for most.